Employers and contractor’s obligations

 Source: Finnish Centre for Pensions (ETK)

 One of the statutory tasks of the Finnish Centre for Pensions is to supervise earnings-related pension insurance.
 It supervises insurance taken out under the Employees Pensions Act and the Self-Employed Persons’ Pensions Act.
 Ensuring that employers and the self-employed have equal responsibilities with respect to the insurance obligation promotes equal competition between companies and prevents the shadow economy.
 Supervising insurance also helps pension providers administer the insurance and collect pension contributions, which helps secure the funding base of the earnings-related pension scheme.
-By supervising pension insurance, the Finnish Centre for Pensions also makes sure that employees and the self-employed get their statutory pensions.
+With its supervision, the Finnish Centre for Pensions (ETK) also secures pension provision for employees and self-employed persons as required by law.

 Supervision of employers’ earnings-related pension insurance obligation